peterhinch/micropython-async/v3/as_demos/monitor/README.md

 resources for that period.

 To provide a clue about CPU hogging, a `hog_detect` coroutine is provided.
-This has `ident=0` and, if used, is monitored on GPIO 3.
+This has `ident=0` and, if used, is monitored on GPIO3.
 It loops, yielding to the scheduler.
 It will therefore be scheduled in round-robin fashion at speed.
-If long gaps appear in the pulses on GPIO 3, other tasks are hogging the CPU.
+If long gaps appear in the pulses on GPIO3, other tasks are hogging the CPU.
 Usage of this is optional.
 To use, issue
 ```python
 import uasyncio as asyncio